 The GAC and PMI logos are registered marks of the Project Management Institute, Inc. For the full list of PMI’s legal marks, please contact the PMI Legal department.

-The MS in Project Management program is Accredited by the Project Management Institute’s (PMI) Global Accreditation Center and AACSB International―The Association to Advance Collegiate Schools of Business.
+The MS in Project Management program is accredited by the Project Management Institute’s Global Accreditation Center for Project Management Education Programs (GAC) and AACSB International―The Association to Advance Collegiate Schools of Business.

 The Graduate Certificate in Strategic Management in Criminal Justice at Boston University’s Metropolitan College offers an interdisciplinary curriculum designed to provide the skills needed to face contemporary criminal justice challenges and lead reforms—not only domestically, but internationally.